COVID-19 – updates and guidance

 From this page, you can find all the latest information about how the College is responding to COVID-19 and the support and guidance available.
 Scroll down for links to information specific to staff, students and applicants.

-The UK government has put in place a plan for easing England out of its national lockdown.
+The UK government has a plan for ending the national lockdown in England.

 Supporting our community's wellbeing